petermacp/mlw.public.health.group/README.md

 Strategy Committee.
 If you have a project LOI that is being reviewed, please ensure that they are briefed in advance of the meeting.

-Please review the schedule regularly, and ensure that you are prepared to present when it is your turn.
-If you need help with a presentation or journal club, ask Peter.

 **Other meetings/seminars**

   - All group members should attend the MLW Project Progress Report